 Saturday 24.10.1987, Leticia – Tabatinga – Iquitos

 Cruzeiro Airlines was a little delayed from Manaus and we did not get breakfast, only juice.
-In other respects it was an alright flight from Tabatinga to Iquitos.
+In other respects it was an alright flight from Tabatinga in Brazil to Iquitos.
 It took us only 45 minutes.
 The formalities on both airports were alright and quite fast.
 We received Brazil stamps in our passports (we had not in Rio) and a three months visitor’s permit to Peru.

 At the airport we (the Swiss guy and the two of us) met a jungle guide.
 More correctly he was a freelancing tour pusher.
 He gave us a map, exchanged money for taxi and provided us with some info of Iquitos and jungle trips.
 The first parts were most important to us.
 Jaime was good at English and we followed his advice and took a taxi (90 intis) to this hotel.